bradtraversy/property-pulse/README.md

 loop.
 So the code here has changed and `imageUploadPromises` has be renamed to `imageUrls` to more declaratively represent what Type the Array is.

+## Correction: unused state in PropertyMap.jsx

+We currently have a **viewbox** state in our [PropertyMap.jsx](components/PropertyMap.jsx) but we never actually use that state, so it can be completely removed from the component.

 ## License